tiffon/sublime-to-done/README.md

 ## About

 This package is a simple tool for creating to do lists.
 To do lists are just text files with the extension "todo".
-The functionality of this package is based entirely on syntax highlighting.
+The functionality of this package is based entirely on a language syntax.

 ![](https://raw.github.com/tiffon/sublime-to-done/master/img/example.png)